A Ratio of Alternants Formula for Loop Schur Functions: Introduction

+The ring of loop symmetric functions is generated by polynomials $e_k^{(r)}$ (resp., $h_k^{(r)}$), which are ``loop analogues'' of the elementary (resp., complete homogeneous) symmetric polynomials.
+In analogy with the classical setting, Lam and Pylyavskyy showed that certain determinants in the $e_k^{(r)}$ (resp., $h_k^{(r)}$) are generating functions for semistandard Young tableaux of a fixed shape, where the weight of a tableau is refined by ``coloring'' the boxes of the Young diagram with elements of $\Zn$.
+They defined loop Schur functions to be these determinants (or, equivalently, generating functions).
+Due to the importance of Schur polynomials in algebraic combinatorics, representation theory, and Schubert calculus, it is natural to look for loop generalizations of the many remarkable properties of Schur polynomials.

+Schur polynomials were originally defined as the ratio of two alternating polynomials, or alternants; the Jacobi--Trudi determinantal formula and the Young tableau interpretation came later.
+The main result of this article is a generalization of the ratio of alternants formula for Schur polynomials to the loop setting (Theorem \ref{thm_roa}).
+This formula was stated without proof in \cite{ICCM}.
+Because the generalized alternants are defined using the birational $S_m$ action, they are rational functions, rather than polynomials as in the classical case; however, we derive an alternative ratio of alternants formula which expresses loop Schur functions as a ratio of two polynomials (Theorem \ref{thm_roa_alt}).
+We use the ratio of alternants formula to deduce a loop generalization of the Murnaghan--Nakayama rule (Theorem \ref{thm_mn}).
+This result was also stated in \cite{ICCM}, and was proved combinatorially by Ross \cite{Ross}.

-Lam and Pylyavskyy originally introduced loop symmetric functions in their study of total positivity in loop groups (\cite{LPloop}).
-The birational $S_m$ action turns out to be the geometric $R$-matrix for certain affine geometric crystals, which has been studied previously by several authors (\cite{YY}, \cite{BrK}, \cite{Et}).
-The tropicalization of this action gives a piecewise-linear formula for the (combinatorial) $R$-matrix for tensor products of single-row Kirillov-Reshetikhin crystals of type $A_n^{(1)}$ \cite{HHIKTT}.
-One important quantity associated to such tensor products is the intrinsic energy, which is invariant under the action of the $R$-matrix.
-It was shown in \cite{LPenergy} that the intrinsic energy is given by the tropicalization of a loop Schur function.
-Loop symmetric functions have also found application in the theory of the box-ball-system, a well-known discrete integrable system.
-Formulas for the scattering of a given state into solitons are given by tropicalizations of a variant of loop Schur functions, called cylindrical loop Schur functions (\cite{LPS}).
-See \cite{ICCM} for a survey of these and other applications of loop symmetric functions.
+Prior to the work of Lam and Pylyavskyy, the birational symmetric group action had been identified as a geometric $R$-matrix in the theory of geometric crystals \cite{Yam, KNO}.
+In other words, the action tropicalizes to a piecewise-linear formula for the combinatorial $R$-matrix for tensor products of affine crystals---in this case, the one-row Kirillov--Reshetikhin crystals of type $A_{n-1}^{(1)}$ \cite{HHIKTT}.
+This suggests that a function on tensor products of one-row crystals which is invariant under the combinatorial $R$-matrix should be the tropicalization of a ratio of loop symmetric functions.
+Lam and Pylyavskyy showed that the intrinsic energy, an important function in affine crystal theory, is in fact the tropicalization of a certain loop Schur function \cite{LPenergy} (this loop Schur function turns out to be related to our alternant formulas; see Remark \ref{rem_Jucis_formula}).
+Additionally, tensor products of one-row crystals can be viewed as states in the (generalized) Box-Ball system, a well-studied cellular automaton that exhibits soliton behavior \cite{HHIKTT}.
+Formulas for the scattering of a given state into solitons are conjecturally given by tropicalizations of a cylindric variant of loop Schur functions \cite{LPS}.

+We note that the birational $S_m$ action also arose in the context of the local Langlands program \cite{BravKazh}, and was studied in \cite{Et}.
+Loop symmetric functions have also found application in Gromov--Witten/Donaldson--Thomas theory \cite{RossZong}; this was Ross' motivation for proving the loop Murnaghan--Nakayama rule \cite{Ross}.